mkudzia/c4l-workshop-2016/outline.md

 7. Rename a file
   * There's an underscore in the "letter_03.txt" file name, which isn't consistent with the other files.
 Let's rename it!
-  * In the excerpts directory, enter
+  * In the excerpts directory, enter `cp letter_03.txt letter03.txt` to copy the file contents into a new file, then enter `rm letter_03.txt` to remove the old version (there's not an exact "file rename" command)

 8. Read a file in the command line
   * In the excerpts directory, enter `cat letter06.txt`